Hoosat-Oy/hoosat-create/README.md

 ## Release changes

 ### 1.4.4 -> 1.4.5
+- Use submodule for server, make cloning of template recursive.

+### 1.4.4 -> 1.4.5
 - One small document change in server code example, to make your life easier.
 - Add support for command line arguments.
 - Add support for npx hoosat-create submodule